Merritt Parkway: Route description

 The Merritt is one of a handful of United States highways listed in the National Register of Historic Places.
 It is acknowledged for the beauty of the forest through which it passes, as well as the architectural design of its overpasses; at the time of its construction, each bridge was decorated in a unique fashion so that no two bridges on the parkway looked alike.
 Newer overpasses used at exit 39 (US 7), though, did not maintain this tradition, and as a result, exit 39 on the parkway is now spanned by several ordinary modern bridges constructed using undecorated concrete-on-steel I-beams.

 The parkway has two lanes in each direction.
-Due to its age, it was originally constructed without the merge lanes, long on-ramps, and long off-ramps that are found on modern limited-access highways.
+Due to its age, it was originally constructed without the merge lanes, long on-ramps, and long off-ramps that are found on modern freeways.
 Some entrances have perilously short and/or sharp ramps; some entrances even have stop signs, with no merge lane whatsoever; this leads to some dangerous entrances onto the highway.
 Most have since been modernized, with the interchange of Route 111 in Trumbull featuring Connecticut's first single-point urban interchange (SPUI).
-The speed limit on the parkway ranges from 50 to 55 mph (80 to 90 km/h).
 The stretch of road between exit 42 in Westport and exit 44 in Fairfield is a very long stretch, roughly 5+1/2 mi long without a single exit, referred to by local traffic reports as the "No Exit Zone" or "No Man's Land".
 An exit 43 was planned in the middle of this stretch, but was never built because it would have connected to a northerly extension of the Sherwood Island Connector, which itself was never built to that point.

 Vehicles 8 ft tall or taller in height, weighing 8000 lb or more, towing a trailer, or having more than four wheels are not allowed on the parkway.
 Under extenuating circumstances, however, ConnDOT may issue permits for oversized vehicles to use the parkway.